Agricantus: 1995–2008

 The artistic activity then continued with a collaboration with DJ Ravin on the creation of the soundtrack for the TV movie Il figlio della luna (2007) by Gianfranco Albano and Luna khîna published by Rai Trade.
-This album marked the 2008 end of the collaboration between Acquaviva/Wiederkehr and Crispi.
+By the end of 2008, the collaboration between some of the group’s long-standing members came to an end, marking the conclusion of a phase in the band’s history.